 Double-unders are my favorite metabolic challenge.
 There’s only a few things that spike my heart rate and breathing like double-unders.
 I don’t fixate on any particular rope, but this rope is fine and I’ve had it for 5 years.
 I never travel without bringing it along, coiled in a ziploc bag.
 I’ve also modified some ropes to hold heavier cable, e.g. drilling out the holes and loading in cable I bought at the hardware store.
 My only recommendation is to get a rope you can adjust as you learn the right size for your height.

-I use dumbbells more in my home setup than I did at more open gym spaces, because I’m often carrying things through my basement out to my patio.
-So instead of doing traditional barbell thrusters, I often do dumbbell thrusters, for example.
-I use them for farmer’s carries, weighted lunges, dumbbell snatches, and so on.
+I use dumbbells more in my home setup than I did at commercial gyms, because I often exercise outside.
+That means I must carry my gear through my basement out to my patio.
+Dumbbells are easier to carry outside than a barbell.
+For example, instead of doing traditional barbell thrusters, I often do dumbbell thrusters.
+I also use my dumbbells for farmer’s carries, weighted lunges, dumbbell snatches, and so on.

 This is one area I’d encourage you not to cut costs.
 I bought an adjustable set of Bowflex dumbbells and they are awesome.
 They’re easy to adjust to a variety of very specific and finely graduated weights, they’re excellent quality, and they’re a lot cheaper than buying tons of fixed-weight dumbbells.
 They store more compactly too.
 This is one of my best investments in my gear.